 - Will giant cell arteritis come back?

 - I have these other health conditions.
 How can I best manage them together?

-- Do I need to change my diet in any way?
-Do I need to take any supplements?
+- Do I need to change my diet?
+Do I need to take supplements?

 What to expect from your doctor